lindseydortch/the-ultimate-react-course-2023-react-redux-and-more/section-29-optional-implmenting-more-features-authentication-dark-mode-dashboard-etc/notes.md

 - Added in functionality using server side rendering to sort our bookings

 ## Building a Reusable Pagination Component
--
+- The pagination will be similar to the filter and sortBy functions
+- It will be read from the URL and handled on the server-side

-## API-Side Pagination: Paginting Bookings
+## API-Side Pagination: Paginating Bookings
--
+- Supabase allows us to pass in a second argument with the count property
+  - This can be helpful if you don't want to query the entire data
+  - This will also return a variable on the object called count

 ## Prefetching With React Query
 -

 ## Building the Single Booking Page
+-

 ## Checking In a Booking